-Holdco has applied to list the Holdco Ordinary Shares on the NYSE under the symbol "PRM" and intends to apply to list the Holdco Warrants on the OTC under the symbol "PRMW."
+The Holdco Ordinary Shares are listed on the NYSE under the symbol "PRM" and the Holdco Warrants are listed on the OTC under the symbol "PRMW."

 Emerging Growth Company

 We are an emerging growth company as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
 We will remain an emerging growth company until the earliest to occur of: the last day of the fiscal year in which we have more than \$1.07 billion in annual revenues; the date we qualify as a "large accelerated filer," with at least \$700 million of equity securities held by non-affiliates; the issuance, in any three- year period, by us of more than \$1.0 billion in non-convertible debt securities; and the last day of the fiscal year ending after the fifth anniversary of our initial public offering.